raynald/Notiz/Discovery_management.md

 8. commercialization

 ##### 1.1.2 Exploration vs. Exploitation
-There is a tradeoff between modes of discovering and executing
+In the nature organizations, there is a tradeoff between modes of discovering and executing
 - **Exploration**: search, variation, risk taking, experimentation, play, flexibility, discovery, innovation; the costs of experimentaion without any of its benefits, undeveloped ideas, little distinctive competence, long-term, risky, uncertain
 - **Exploitation**: refinement, choice, production, efficiency, selection, implementation, execution, locked-in to suboptimal equilibria, can't adapt to changing circumstances, short-term, immediate, certain benefits